 - If you work in a profession where the risk of eye injury is big, such as construction.

-- If you participate in sports such as tennis, it’s always advisable to wear protective sports eyewear.
+- If you participate in sports such as squash, it’s always advisable to wear protective sports eyewear.

 - When you participate in any activity where there’s a risk of eye injury, opt to wear protective goggles or a helmet with a shield.